Peninsula Banjo Band: Members and public practices

 Membership has varied from the original nine banjo players to well over a hundred.
 It includes both banjo and gut bucket (washtub bass) players plus a Band Auxiliary.
 From its humble beginnings in the basement of the Cupertino Music Store, the PBB did not have an official public venue until 1966.
 Having outgrown the music store, a gentleman by the name of Ward Pinther offered to host the band at his Straw Hat Pizza Palace in Campbell, California.
 This hospitality lasted for the next 24 years until Pinther's retirement and the closing of the restaurant.
 Not to be deterred, the band moved to yet another Straw Hat Pizza restaurant in the nearby San Jose neighborhood of Willow Glen.
 So from 1966 until Tuesday, June 16, 2009, the band entertained crowds every Tuesday evening at a Straw Hat Pizza restaurant.
 During the band's heyday in the 1970s and 1980s, it was not unusual to have four rows of twenty to twenty five banjo players performing plus as many as eight gutbucket players and a tuba.
 The sound produced by a hundred or more banjos is unique and unlike anything else in the world of acoustic performances.

 In a change made to the bylaws in 2000, categories of membership were formally established.
 Playing members originally made up the band and were the only people who qualified to be Board members.
 Auxiliary members do not perform, but contribute to the band with their time and services.
 These services range from assisting with promotional mailings to staffing the Banjo Jubilee.
 A former member is someone who resigns from the band or who has not attended a practice or performance for at least three years.
 Both playing and auxiliary members have voting rights as long as they meet certain annual criteria laid out in the Standing Rules of the Bylaws.
-Former (playing) members are those who have not practiced or performed with the band for at least three years.
 An honorary member is any person who has made significant contribution to the objectives of the Peninsula Banjo Band and are elected after nomination by the Board of Directors.
 Honorary members may not vote nor serve on the Board of Directors.